thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 * Save the container in the IBM Cloud Registry
 * Deploy the authors microservice to the free Kubernetes cluster on IBM Cloud

-In the image you get an overview of the authors microservice deployment to the free IBM Cloud Kubernetes Cluster.
+In the following image you get an overview of the authors microservice deployment to the free IBM Cloud Kubernetes Cluster.

 ![verview of the authors microservice deployment](images/lab-4-overview.png)